sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_application_embedding/embedding_3_application_embedding.md

 When deactivating a user who owns some content (they created it) the Admin will be prompted by the Sigma portal to reassign ownership of said content to another user of their choice.
 This old content will be automatically stored in the new users My Documents / Archived Users folder.

-This is an important consideration when embedding content that was created by an account who later leaves the company and their account is deactivated.
+This is an important consideration when embedding content that was created by an account who later leaves the company, and their account is deactivated.

 ### Final Thoughts
 There are other QuickStarts that may be based on the configuration and content we created here.
 Recommend you hold onto what you have created here until you have completed all the Embedding QuickStarts you are interested in.